Marc Bourrier

-Marc Bourrier (born 21 September 1934) is a French football midfielder who played for Montpellier, Lens, Toulon and Avignon.
+Marc Bourrier (21 September 1934 – 12 August 2024) was a French football midfielder who played for Montpellier, Lens, Toulon and Avignon.

-He most notably won the 1988 UEFA European Under-21 Football Championship with the France national under-21 football team.
+Bourrier most notably won the 1988 UEFA European Under-21 Football Championship as coach with the France national under-21 football team.
 He also coached Avignon, Marseille, Sète and Alès.
+He died on 12 August 2024, at the age of 89.